Fred Peart, Baron Peart

 Thomas Frederick Peart, Baron Peart, PC (30 April 1914 – 26 August 1988) was a British Labour politician who served in the Labour governments of the 1960s and 1970s and was a candidate for Deputy Leader of the Party.

 Early life and education

-The son of Emerson Featherstone Peart, a headmaster and leading Labour member of Durham County Council, and Florence Blissenden, Peart himself qualified as a teacher at the University of Durham in 1936.
+Thomas Frederick Peart was born in Durham, England, in 1914, the son of Emerson Featherstone Peart, a headmaster and leading Labour member of Durham County Council, and Florence Blissenden.
+The younger Peart qualified as a teacher at the University of Durham in 1936.
 During his time at university he was President of the Durham Union for Epiphany term of 1936.
+He studied at the Inner Temple but did not enter the legal profession, instead teaching economics in Durham.
 He served in the Royal Artillery in World War II, gaining the rank of captain.

 Political career

 Peart was elected Member of Parliament for Workington in 1945, serving until 1976.
 He initially served as PPS to the Minister of Agriculture & Fisheries (Tom Williams).